 About

-She received a Master of Fine Arts from Brooklyn College and soon after had her first solo exhibition at the Midtown Y Gallery.
+Halperin holds a Master of Fine Arts degree from Brooklyn College and developed her eye under the guidance of former Photo League photographers, including Walter Rosenblum and Lisette Model, who encouraged her to capture the evolving landscape of the city.
 In the late 1970s, she was active in the Photographers Forum, an organization that was a continuation of the 1940s Photo League, reflecting their humanistic and aesthetic concerns.
 She assisted with organizing their meetings and panels held at the New School, which featured photographers such as W. Eugene Smith and Roy DeCarava.
 She attended the evening photography class taught by Lisette Model and walked Ms. Model back to her Greenwich Village home after class.

 Select Exhibitions